eurostat/gridviz/readme.md

 Most of these methods follow the pattern viewer.myMethod([value]): If a value is specified, the method sets the parameter value and returns the viewer object itself.
 If no value is specified, then the method returns the current value of the parameter.

-Here's a barebones example that loads a CSV containing population data for a 5 km² grid of europe:
+Here's a barebones example that loads a CSV containing population data for a 5x5 km grid of europe:

 ```javascript
     let viz = gridviz.viewer()